 The box consists of an upper compartment, containing a deep tray in which there are four small boxes.
 It has four cabriole legs which sit upon a lower compartment; this has a drawer containing a shallow tray.
-The lid and the sides are decorated with paulownia trees and a phoenix and the same motifs are applied within a circular frame on the top side of the drawer section.
-The four small boxes are decorated with mandarin oranges, peaches, chestnuts and hydrangeas, height 12cm, width 12.6cm, depth 12.6cm.
+The lid and the sides are decorated with paulownia trees and a phoenix using flat and thinly raised makie in gold and aokin, with gold and silver sheets and cut gold foil.
+The same motifs are applied within a circular frame on the top side of the drawer section.
+The four small boxes are decorated with mandarin oranges, peaches, chestnuts and hydrangeas in thinly raised makie with gold and aokin and painted gold on a gold ground, height 12cm, width 12.6cm, depth 12.6cm.

 It is identical in shape, though not in decoration, to a pair in the collection of Queen Marie Antoinette of France.

 The 1835 Burghley Inventory records: ‘Japan Closet, Japan in the Glass case opposite the door(s), sic, G.J.
 A Box with 4 small Boxes inside, also a drawer’.